 Curriculum & Applicant Requirements

-The UMass FPMRS Fellowship program was accredited by the American Board of Obstetricians Gynecologists (ABOG) in 2007 and is approved for 2 fellows/3 years.
+The UMass FPMRS Fellowship program was accredited by the American Board of Obstetricians Gynecologists (ABOG) in 2007 and by the Accreditation Council for Graduate Medical Education (ACGME) in 2014.
+It is approved for 2 fellows/3 years.
 The fellowship curriculum has been designed to follow the General and Special Requirements for Graduate Medical Education in the Subspecialty of Female Pelvic Medicine & Reconstructive Surgery as well as the Guide to Learning in Female Pelvic Medicine & Reconstructive Surgery.

 Other Degrees or Curricula Offered: There is an opportunity to enroll in a Masters in Clinical Investigation degree program through the medical school which can be completed during the 3 year fellowship.